The War Against the Chtorr: A Matter for Men (1983)

-After mysterious and deadly viruses have wiped out much of the world's population, strange and violent alien creatures, dubbed the Chtorr, start to appear.
-Jim McCarthy is a military scientist tasked with clearing a nest of worms, one of the more well known types of Chtorr.
-He notices that they have a level of intelligence and brings back three eggs for further analysis.
-Back at base, he learns that political squabbling is getting in the way of making any real progress on understanding the invasion.
-He is soon recruited to a mysterious group known only as "Uncle Ira" who dedicate themselves to clearing out the Chtorr at any cost.
-In a presentation demonstrating a live Chtorran worm to a visiting group of dignitaries, the worm breaks loose and kills several people before it's stopped by McCarthy.
-He quickly realizes that the massacre, and his death, were planned by Uncle Ira as a way of getting the international community to wake up to the Chtorran problem.
-Along the way, Jim's best friend and sometimes lover, Ted, decides to join the Telepathy Corps, and to Jim's chagrin, seems to be losing himself to a larger hive mind.
+After mysterious and deadly viruses wipe out much of the world's population, an entire ecosystem of strange and violent alien creatures, dubbed the Chtorr, start to appear.
+Narrator and protagonist Jim McCarthy and his friend/colleague/occasional sex partner Ted Jackson are a young half-trained researchers attached to a squad of soldiers tasked with clearing the Colorado wilderness of nests of large and predatory "worms," one of the relatively better-known species of Chtorrans.
+Exploring a nest, Jim brings back both eggs and "millipedes" for further analysis.
+After a further unsettling encounter with a family of nesting worms, he and Ted and their samples are sent to Denver, now the US capitol, where Jim learns that political squabbling is getting in the way of making any real progress on countering the invasion.
+He ends up being recruited by a mysterious covert group led by "Uncle Ira" who dedicate themselves to clearing out both the Chtorr and human political opposition to this goal at any cost.
+In a presentation displaying a live Chtorran worm to a group of international dignitaries, the worm breaks loose and kills several people before it's stopped by McCarthy.
+Recovering in the hospital, he realizes that the massacre, and his death, were planned by Uncle Ira as a way of getting the international community to wake up to the Chtorran problem.
+Meanwhile, Ted decides to join the Telepathy Corps and disappears off into a larger hive mind.
+Now a real member of the Uncle Ira group, Jim returns to both wiping out and studying the expanding nests.

 A Day for Damnation (1985)

-On a mission in deep Chtorran territory, Jim McCarthy and his crew crash their helicopter in a blizzard of strange pink fuzz.
-The crew takes this opportunity to observe previously unknown aspects of the Chtorran life cycles and ecology.
-Particularly interesting is an odd ritual observed between bunnymen, one of the types of alien lifeforms they see while stranded that resemble humanoid rabbits, and worms where they seem to play together in harmony.
-Upon return to San Francisco, McCarthy spends some time studying the zombie phenomena that surfaced soon after the invasion; massive groups of people seem to lose all but the most basic animal intelligence and wander aimlessly in herds, occasionally luring in others who get too close.
-Seeing a similarity between the zombies and the bunnyman/worm rituals, McCarthy briefly allows himself to join the zombie herd in order to study them, and only barely manages to be rescued and restored to his former self.
-Using what he learned, he leads a team near a nest of worms and attempts communication like the bunnymen.
-Although the experiment seems to work initially, the worms turn violent and attack the humans and other Chtorr.
+On a mission over Chtorran territory in northern California, McCarthy and his sometimes-lover Colonel Elizabeth 'Lizard' Tirelli crash Liz's army helicopter in a blizzard of strange pink fuzz.
+Awaiting rescue, the duo take the opportunity to observe previously unknown aspects of the Chtorran life cycles and ecology.
+Particularly interesting are the bunnymen, alien lifeforms who display clear signs of intelligence and resemble humanoid rabbits; they interact with the worms, though it is not clear who is the dominant partner in the relationship.
+Upon return to San Francisco, McCarthy spends some time studying a phenomenon that surfaced soon after the invasion; massive groups of people seem to lose all but the most basic animal intelligence and wander aimlessly in herds, unwittingly luring in others who get too close.
+Seeing a similarity between the herd-members and the bunnyman, McCarthy allows himself to join the herd in order to study them, and only barely manages to be rescued and restored to his former self.
+Using what he learned, he leads a team near a nest of worms and attempts to communicate with the bunnymen.
+Although the experiment seems to work initially, it is finally revealed that the bunnymen are an obedient, even worshipful, food-source for the worms.